cotestatnt/AgileStateMachine/README.md

 States represent the different situations in which the machine can be at any time.
 The transitions connect two states, and are associated with a trigger condition which carries out the change of state (if you take a look at the examples included, you will find some different way for triggering a transition).

-To update the machine, you must call the `execute()` function in your `loop()`, which checks for transitions that have the current state as input and associated conditions.
+To update the machine, call the `execute()` function, which checks for transitions that have the current state as input and associated conditions.

 If any of the transitions associated with the current state satisfy the trigger condition, the machine goes into the next state.